Last updated: April 6, 2026

 • Constantly watching open trades: Staring at your P&L every minute (known as “screen-watching”) creates intense stress and anxiety.
 It forces you to focus on the money instead of the technical price action, leading to panic-based decisions.

-• Trading during personal stress: If you are already angry, upset, or stressed about personal (non-trading) issues, you are bringing that negative emotion to the market.
-This makes it almost impossible to trade objectively and follow a plan.
+• Trading during personal stress: If you are already angry, upset, or stressed about personal issues, you are bringing that negative emotion to the market.
+This makes it almost impossible to trade objectively.
+The most disciplined action you can take on a highly stressful day is simply to close the platform and not trade at all.

 10. Frequently asked questions about Controlling Emotion in Trading